Birthday Special: 5 Magical Goals Scored by Cristiano Ronaldo

 (This story was first published on 5 February 2016 and has been reposted from The Quint's archives to mark Cristiano Ronaldo’s 35th birthday.)

-Portuguese football star Cristiano Ronaldo won FIFA's Player of the Year award for the fourth time on Monday.
-Ronaldo is regarded as one of the best footballers of all time and arguably the best player today.
+Portuguese football star Cristiano Ronaldo turns 35 on Tuesday, 5 February.
+Ronaldo is regarded as one of the best footballers of all time.

-The Real Madrid player has been part of the team which has won the Barclays Premier League, Champions League, Club World Cup and many other trophies.
+The Juventus player has been part of the team which has won the Premier League, La Liga, Champions League, Serie A, Club World Cup and many other trophies.